evkx/evkx.github.io/content/models/hongqi/e-hs9/E-HS9_Premium/_index.md

 ## Performance

-The Hongqi E-HS9 Premium has a maximum power of 405 KW (551 hp/543 bhp) and a total torque of 670 nm (494 ft-lb).
-It can sprint from 0 to 100km/h (0 to 62mph) in 4.9 seconds and has a top speed of 200 km/h (124 mph).
+The Hongqi E-HS9 Premium packs an impressive punch with a maximum power of 405 kW (551 hp / 543 bhp) and a commanding total torque of 670 Nm (494 ft-lb).
+This high-performance machine can sprint from 0 to 100 km/h (0 to 62 mph) in just 4.9 seconds, and it reaches a top speed of 200 km/h (124 mph), making it a standout in its class.

 ## Battery, range, and charging